 How long does it take to become a Black Belt in Aikido?

-A black belt status, or Shodan, in Aikido requires approximately five to seven years of study.
+A black belt status or Shodan (1st dan) in Aikido requires approximately five to seven years of study.